 Nutrition during pregnancy is crucial in the health and development of your unborn child.
-While it is routinely recommended that pregnant women avoid certain fish, undercooked meats, soft cheese made with unpasteurized milk or large amounts of caffeine, food additives should also be considered.
+While it is routinely recommended that pregnant people avoid certain fish, undercooked meats, soft cheese made with unpasteurized milk or large amounts of caffeine, food additives should also be considered.

 Video of the Day